 The Bethel Park Music Department is recognized as one of the leading music programs in the state, being named one of the Best Communities for Music Education by the National Association for Music Merchants.
 Music is offered in grades 1-12, with beginning band and orchestra offered starting in fourth grade.
 Students in grades 9-12 take advantage of a comprehensive music curriculum by studying, creating and performing music that develops music reading skills, individual performance skills, ensemble performance skills, musical understanding and artistry.
 Bethel Park music ensembles perform regularly in the community and in national competitions, earning first place rankings, superior ratings and best overall ensemble awards.

-Parent involvement at all schools is high, with active PTA, PTO and PTSO groups functioning in the of the schools and meeting monthly as a Council to discuss district-wide issues and share information.
+Parent involvement at all schools is high, with active PTA, PTO and PTSO groups functioning in the schools and meeting monthly as a Council to discuss district-wide issues and share information.
 Sports and Club Booster Groups actively promote the district’s teams and organizations.
 Community involvement is encouraged with residents given the opportunity to participate on a variety of committees, such as the Comprehensive Plan, Wellness and Crisis Management Committees.

 The Pittsburgh Business Times ranked the Bethel Park School District #13 among the 103 school districts in Western Pennsylvania, based solely on the Pennsylvania State System of Assessment (PSSA) Test Scores and Grade 11 Keystone Exams for the past three years.